+Course:

+800700 (Non-Credit)

-Course: 800700 (Non-Credit) 0 credit
+0 credit

 800606 (Academic) 1⁄2 credit

-800616 (Academic) 1 credit

-800626 (Academic) 2 credits

 This course provides students who meet prerequisites the opportunity to attend a pre-approved program at an institution of higher learning and/or career program that does not provide college credit during the school day.
 Students seeking concurrent enrollment must have a parent conference for post-secondary planning with their counselor.